The Coast Is Always Changing

 "The Coast Is Always Changing" is the debut single by English rock band Maxïmo Park and features on their debut album A Certain Trigger.
 It bubbled under number 121 in the UK charts in 2004.
+The single was recorded at 2kHz Studios in London.

 The music video for the single, directed by Mat Fleming, Christo Wallers and Clive Tonge, was filmed in a small pub in Newcastle upon Tyne called The Head of Steam at a gig they played there in September 2004.
 They played a special intimate show in the same small venue (90 capacity) in January 2007.